 The fact that the electronic questionnaire had validity checks eliminated many errors which occurred when paper forms were used.
 This also caught errors and discrepancies when the respondent was on-line and could make the correction himself/herself.
 Thus fewer discrepancies were left for the researchers to identify and address.
 The fact that responses were required for the critical reporting items eliminated questionnaires with incomplete data.
 The data was sorted in several ways to check to be sure that responses were within the specified ranges.
 Data was corrected if possible.
 Otherwise those responses were eliminated.
 “Cleaning” of the data is standard procedure in all good research endeavors.

-Comparisons of the 2012 and 2010 Compensation and Pay Packages for the different positions revealed that the results were in line.
-Thus, indications are that comparisons between 2012 and 2010 information is appropriate.
+Comparisons of the 2022 and 2018 Compensation and Pay Packages for the different positions revealed that the results were in line.
+Thus, indications are that comparisons to prior years are appropriate.

 Does the study use average attendance for Sunday School or Worship?

 The survey form instructions said to use the higher of average Sunday School attendance or primary worship service(s) attendance.